Mamena2020/fireme/README.md

   - Role and Permissions

-    Binding to any model, any model can have a role and permissions, set role, checking access.
+    Any model can have a role and permissions, set role, checking access.

   - Resources

     Create custom resource from resources.

-  - Auth - JWT
+  - Auth - JWT/Basic

     Create token, re generate token, and set middleware authorization for certain routes.